 Fort Defiance junior Sam Hill is playing baseball while battling a rare and serious disease.

-Hill was diagnosed with Wilson's disease in 2017, forcing him to miss his junior football season but he was cleared to return for baseball this spring.
+, forcing him to miss his junior football season but he was cleared to return for baseball this spring.

 "A bunch of excitement hit me," said HIll.
 "I just kind of wanted to jump up and be like, 'Yes!'
 Finally I can do something'."